codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 ## Overview

-Invariably, many complex apps end up following some type of an implicit dependency chain.
+Many Android apps end up with some type of inherent implicit dependency chain in the source code.
 For instance, a Twitter API client for instance may be built using the [Retrofit](http://square.github.io/retrofit/) library.
 To create a Retrofit instance, you would also need to create a network client such as [[OkHttp|Using-OkHttp]] and serialization libraries such as [[Gson|Leveraging-the-Gson-Library]].
-In addition, classes that implement authentication may require accessing shared preferences and libraries to help fetch images from the network such as [Picasso](https://github.com/square/picasso) may also create another set of dependencies.
+In addition, classes that implement authentication or caching may require accessing shared preferences or other shared storage will also create another set of inter-related dependencies.

-Dagger 2 handles figuring out these dependencies for you and generates code to help instantiate these modules.
+Dagger 2 analyzes these dependencies for you and generates code to help instantiate these modules.
 This generated code helps simplify having to rework any implicit dependency chain yourself when refactoring code.
 While there have been past Java dependency injection frameworks in the past developed to solve these issues, many of them suffered limitations in relying on XML or only could validate dependency chains at run-time.
 [Dagger 2](http://google.github.io/dagger/) takes the next step in relying on purely using Java [annotation processors](https://www.youtube.com/watch?v=dOcs-NKK-RA) and compile-time checks to analyze and verify dependencies.

 Here is a list of advantages of using Dagger 2: